Naereen/web-sphinx/wolfram.en.rst

 A Sphinx plugin?
 ^^^^^^^^^^^^^^^^
  We could imagine a Wolfram|Alpha plug-in for Sphinx, similar to the `GNUplot plugin <gnuplot_embed.html>`_, allowing to embed graphs and arrays produced by *Wolfram|Alpha*.
- But I am not that motivated to implement it myself...
+ But I am not motivated enough to implement it myself!

 .. (c) Lilian Besson, 2011-2016, https://bitbucket.org/lbesson/web-sphinx/